Juicing the Elderberries - multiple times! - for a batch of

 All Power to the People!
 Eldercampane Syrup

 So one time I had a wee bit of Elderberry syrup and a wee bit of Elecampane syrup and so I combined them.
-It was so delicious and medicinal I nearly fell over.
+It was so delicious and medicinal.
 This is how the Eldercampane syrup came to be.
-And then one day I was making a batch for the local winter order while listening to a Democracy Now! program on the 40th anniversary of the assassination of Black Panther Party leader Fred Hampton on our fabulous local community radio station 91.1 WGDR.
-As I made medicine, I reflected on the concept of supporting and strengthening our defenses.
-I make this syrup with gratitude in honor of all those who’ve organized for community health, including the Black Panther Party and the Young Lords.
+And then one day I was making a batch while listening to a Democracy Now! program on the 40th anniversary of the assassination of Black Panther Party leader Fred Hampton on our local community radio station 91.1 WGDR.
+As I made medicine, I reflected on the concept of supporting and strengthening, our defenses.
+I make this syrup with gratitude in honor of all those who’ve organized past and present for community health, including the Black Panther Party and the Young Lords.

 I gather the Elderberries from my friend's thriving, abundant bushes, and the Elecampane that I harvest grows prolifically along the tree line in the moist lower pasture at my family's farm.
 The faraway spices I try to get from the most ethical sources I can find - friends have brought them back from outdoor markets visited on their travels or I try to get my hands on fair-trade, worker-owned, organic, etc. sources.
 The ginger and cinnamon are both great for respiratory/ immune health and the cinnamon helps make the syrup more viscous, once cooled.
 This recipe makes a delicious, anti-viral syrup to speed recovery during cold and flu season.
 I like the taste so much that I integrate it as a food, pouring it on my buckwheat pancakes, or just taking a shot of it when folks around me are sick, I'm not getting enough sleep, or am feeling stressed or under the weather.
 This is a big batch, feel free to decrease it.
 Or make a lot and share it!